jgdigitaljedi/video-game-db-supplemental-data/readme.md

 # video-game-db-supplemental-data

 The idea here was to create something that can be referenced and used alongside various video game APIs to supplement that data available.
 As a collector, I like to know which games might not be fully backward compatible with systems that say they are fully backward compatible.
 In the case of the Xbox generations, I also like to know which games are backward compatible with which Xbox generation because those lists are limited.
 This project is intended to create JSON files that contain that data and is setup in such a way that it can be used with Giantbomb, IGDB, and TGDB.
 It's a WIP right now.
+Also, note that I just dumped in an old UI I built for something similar and have yet to update it to be applicable for the current project.
+I'm still focused on setup and data collection ATM.

 ## Usage